ProgrammerAL/Presentations-2024/update-conference-prague-2024/presentation.md

 # UI Testing

-- Simulate a real user
+- Simulate/Verify real user interactions
-  - Verify UI reactions
 - A type of Integration testing

 ---

 # Playwright

-- Web UI Testing
-- Better than Selenium (opinion)
+- Open Source from Microsoft
 - Use your choice of programming language*
   - C# FTW!